-In case the bound PRP process is triggered, the resource specific attributes are not touched during the entire process.
-These attributes are only used as templates by the access control policy requester for constructing an access control policy request through general retrieve requests and by the PRP process for constructing access control policy responses through general retrieve responses.
 The triggered PRP process may perform the following operations:

-Extracting the access control policy request from the Filter Criteria parameter.
+Extracting the access control policy request from the updated resource attributes.

-Retrieving applicable access control polices locally using the information provided in the access control policy request.
+Retrieving applicable access control polices and policy combining algorithm locally using the information provided in the access control policy request.
 How the PRP CSE gets the applicable access control policies and policy combining algorithm locally is out of scope of the specification.

 The PRP CSE may forward the access control policy request to another CSE that act as a PRP, How the PRP decides to do this is out of scope of the specification.

+Updating the policies and combiningAlgorithm attributes with the retrieval result.